worksofgenius/car_scraper/README.md

 * [Setup](#setup)

 ## General info
-Scrape information about food carts in Tokyo.
+Scrape information about food carts in Tokyo and export the data to a CSV file.

 ## Technologies
 Created with: